Keshavj022/Python/OOP/Methods_and_Attributes.md

 ## What are Methods?
 Methods are functions that belong to a class and define behaviors of an object.
 They operate on the attributes of the class.

+### Key Points:
+- Attributes define the properties of an object.
+- Methods define the behavior of an object.

 ### Example:
 ```python
 class Dog: